 2011

-In 2011, Marine Le Pen succeeded her father as leader of the National Front, embarking on a mission to reshape the party’s image and distance it from its history of racism and antisemitism.
+In 2011, Marine Le Pen succeeded her father as leader of the National Front, with ambitions to rebrand the party and mitigate its legacy of racism and antisemitism often associated with her father’s leadership style.

 2015

-Jean-Marie Le Pen was expelled from the National Front due to his increasingly controversial remarks.
-In 2018, he lost the honorary title of president-for-life as the party underwent a rebranding, subsequently taking the name National Rally.
+By 2015, Jean-Marie Le Pen was expelled from the National Front due to his increasingly provocative statements.
+Three years later, in 2018, he lost his title of honorary president-for-life shortly before the party rebranded as the National Rally.

 2017 and 2022

-Marine Le Pen made two presidential bids, both reaching the second round but ultimately succumbing to centrist Emmanuel Macron.
-In the 2022 election, she improved her performance significantly, securing 41.5% of the vote compared to 33.9% in 2017.
-In July 2022, she gained a seat in the National Assembly, enhancing her political authority.
+Marine Le Pen made two presidential bids, reaching the second round in both elections but losing to Emmanuel Macron, a centrist contender.
+In 2022, she significantly improved her support, receiving 41.5% of the vote compared to 33.9% in 2017.
+Later that year, she was elected to the National Assembly, solidifying her standing in French politics.

 2024

-As of 2024, the National Rally emerged as one of the three major factions in the National Assembly, acquiring over 120 seats during unexpected legislative elections called by President Emmanuel Macron.
-At the year’s end, both Marine Le Pen and other party officials faced trial over allegations of misusing EU funds intended for parliamentary aides to compensate party staff from 2004 to 2016.
-A possible prison sentence and a prohibition on holding public office loom, with a ruling expected in March.
+The National Rally emerged as one of the three dominant political blocs in the National Assembly, winning over 120 seats during unexpected legislative elections called by President Emmanuel Macron.
+Towards the end of 2024, Marine Le Pen and several officials were put on trial on allegations of misappropriating funds meant for European Union parliamentary aides, diverting them instead for party staffing during the years of 2004 to 2016.